chinkan/genai-samples/README.md

   - `crawl4ai-sample.ipynb`: Shows how to use crawl4ai for AI-powered web crawling and content extraction with LLM capabilities

 ### AI Agents
+- **AutoGen Agent**: Examples using Microsoft's AutoGen framework
+  - `autogen-agent-example1.ipynb`: Demonstrates using AutoGen agents for web surfing and content summarization with multilingual capabilities
 - **Qwen Agent**: Examples using Qwen's agent capabilities
-  - `qwen-agent-example.ipynb`: Demonstrates using Qwen agent with code interpreter and Python executor for local LLM interactions
+  - `qwen-agent-example.ipynb`: Demonstrates using Qwen agent with code interpreter, fact-checking, and article generation capabilities

 ## Contributing